Infinitives

 Placement

-Adverbial infinitives as adjective complements appear after adjectives.
-They do not necessarily need to appear immediately after the adjectives, sometimes a prepositional phrase comes before them.
+Adverbial infinitives can appear as adjective complements after adjectives in a sentence.
+They do not necessarily need to immediately follow the adjective; sometimes a prepositional phrase can come before them.
+The structure is as follows:

 • Dummy subject + Linking verb + Adjective + (for/of someone) + (to-infinitive)